SensorFusionOrg/SensorFusionRepo/README.txt

 /****STEPS FOR RUNNING THE PROGRAM****/ /*************************************/

+The software has been tested on Ubuntu 18.04 and works as expected.

 1 - Installing the GNU gsl libraries and dependencies:
 	1.1 - Open the terminal in the folder where you have cloned the repository in the terminal.